Kernix13/beginner-git-commands/ADVANCED_GIT.md

 1. `git rebase --continue`
 1. `git rebase -i HEAD~4 `

+Look into `git cherry-pick` for when someone accidentally creates a branch(es) on a branch instead of main, and rebase is not an option.

 ### Comparing merging and rebasing

 The problem with merging, something that rebasing addresses that merging does not: